Answers to your COVID questions about children

 As the COVID-19 pandemic enters a second spring season, some answers don’t seem as clear-cut as they did a year ago.
 This is especially true when children enter the equation.
 Here are some common questions and guidelines from the Centers for Disease Control you may want to follow.
 Remember that your municipal and school district rules supersede this advice.
 If these questions don’t address your situation or want additional information, the CDC has more resources for parents.

 My child has COVID symptoms.
-Should I send him/her to school?
+Should I keep him/her home from summer activities?

 Does my child need to wear a mask?